AbdulSatterism/abs-sports-assign-4-client/README.md

 #Functionality :
 ------------Home---------
 * Have a home slider where show latest 3 product image.
-* Have home demo product where show latest 3 product and 3 product under have a all product button
+* Have home Features product where show latest 4 product and 3 product under have a all product button
+* have category featutes it's define all category.

 -----------Nav and footer ----------
 * Have a nav bar and footer